selmanterzioglu/kiz-bocegi-tika/README.md

 # Kiz Bocegi Tika

+1. get into to lera-developer-frameworks, and run this command
+2. git checkout e04ca21a

 if you are get warning below code when you install virtualenv:

 Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.